PrefectHQ/prefect/docs/guides/global-concurrency-limits.md

 When selecting between Concurrency and Rate Limits, consider your primary goal.
 Choose Concurrency Limits for resource optimization and task management.
 Choose Rate Limits to maintain system stability and fair access to services.

+The core difference between a rate limit and a concurrency limit is the way in which slots are released.
+With a rate limit, slots are released at a controlled rate, controlled by `slot_decay_per_second` whereas with a concurrency limit, slots are released when the concurrency manager is exited.

 ## Managing Global concurrency limits and rate limits

 You can create, read, edit and delete concurrency limits via the Prefect UI.